Ryan Agoncillo: Career

+Modelling and hosting

-Agoncillo started as a model at the age of fifteen, beginning as one of the early Penshoppe's Club Pen models.
-He has appeared in various television commercials for a variety of products such as Greenwich Pizza (together with Donita Rose), Sprite, Smart Communications, Emperador Brandy, Rexona, Swish mouthwash and McDonald's.
+Agoncillo started as a model at the age of 15, beginning as one of the early Penshoppe's Club Pen models.
+He has appeared in various television commercials for a variety of products such as Greenwich Pizza (together with Donita Rose), Sprite, Smart Communications, Emperador Brandy, Rexona, Swish mouthwash, and McDonald's.

 Agoncillo became one of the original hosts of Mornings @ GMA, an early morning variety program of GMA Network.
 He also hosted Campus Video, a short-lived program shown every Saturday morning at GMA Network.
 He then moved to ABS-CBN and became a co-host on Talk TV, which is a morning talk show co-hosted by broadcasters Julius Babao and Christine Bersola-Babao, and actress Janette McBride.
-Agoncillo was briefly paired with co-host Janet McBride, because of this, Rumors spread that the two were exclusively dating for a period of time.

 He also hosted Breakfast, an early morning variety program; Star in a Million, with Edu Manzano and Zsa Zsa Padilla, and Y Speak, a youth-oriented talk show and debate forum.
-Both shows are still aired in Studio 23, an ABS-CBN Corporation subsidiary.
-He won his first KBP Golden Dove Awards for his Best Talk Show host in 2005 for Studio 23's Y Speak.
+Both shows aired in Studio 23, an ABS-CBN Corporation subsidiary.
+He won his first KBP Golden Dove Awards for Best Talk Show Host in 2005 for Studio 23's Y Speak.

 Agoncillo was the main host of Philippine Idol alongside fellow ABS-CBN actress Heart Evangelista on ABC-5 (now TV5) before it was moved to GMA Network and rebooted into Pinoy Idol.
 In August 2008, he began hosting TV5's Talentadong Pinoy, which showcases Filipino undiscovered talents.
 He also hosted Endemol's Pinoy Fear Factor which aired on ABS-CBN.
 Pinoy Fear Factor was shot entirely in Argentina.

 On October 24, 2009, Agoncillo finally returned to GMA Network and began hosting the country's longest running noontime show, Eat Bulaga!.
 From April 2010 to February 2011, Agoncillo co-hosted the noontime musical variety show P.O.5 on TV5.
 For his hosting stints in Eat Bulaga! and Talentadong Pinoy, Agoncillo became a four-time award winner of the Aliw Award for Best Male Emcee, for which he won consecutively from 2007 to 2010.
 In 2010, he was elevated to the Hall of Fame.
 Agoncillo hosted a game show called Picture!
 Picture! which premiered on November 23, 2013, on GMA Network, the show aired for 28 weeks ending on June 15, 2014.
 In 2015, Agoncillo was announced as the host of Cash Cab Philippines, the Philippine edition of the game show format Cash Cab.
 The show would go on to air 13 episodes on AXN Asia from December 22.

 From 2020 to 2021, he was the director of the documentary show Paano Kita Mapasasalamatan? hosted by his wife Judy Ann Santos, marking his partial return to ABS-CBN despite his commitments to other networks.